raspberrypilearning/remote-control-buggy/en/step_4.md

 --- /task ---

-- If you followed the [AIY Voice Kit resource](../projects/rpi-python-google-aiy), then this should be fairly familiar to you.
+- If you followed our [AIY Projects Voice Kit resource](../projects/rpi-python-google-aiy), then this should be fairly familiar to you.
 Within the `run` method you need to do the following:

   1. Convert the `voice_command` to lower case
   1. If the word `forward` is in the voice command, then send the robot forward